umarbinzahid/person_detection_sipeed_bl808/README.md

 There are two projects: one is vectorized, and the other is non-vectorized.

-In the vectorized example, depthwise convolution function `tensorflow/lite/kernels/internal/refrence/integer_ops/conv.h` is vectorized using RISC-V vector instructions, offering approximately 4 to 5 times the performance boost in computations."
+In the vectorized example, depthwise convolution function `tensorflow/lite/kernels/internal/refrence/integer_ops/conv.h` is vectorized using RISC-V vector instructions, offering approximately 4 to 5 times the performance boost in computations.

 ## Getting Started